sitrismart/ia04-react-authentication/README.md

 VITE_API_URL=https://ia04-react-authentication.onrender.com
 ```
 - Deploy.
 Vercel will install and build the `frontend` subfolder and serve the app.

-Notes:
-- If your hosting provider doesn't let you pick a subdirectory, using `--prefix <folder>` (npm) in build/start commands is a reliable alternative.
-- For CI/CD you can also configure the pipeline to run only in the chosen subfolder.

 ### 🧩 Key Files
 - **src/api/axios.js**: Handles Axios instance + JWT refresh logic